-Maria Cliff: speeding ahead with my rail career
+Maria Cliff: speeding my career ahead with East West Rail

-Maria Cliff - Rolling Stock Executive for East West Railway Company - writes about her unique route to success in the rail industry.
+Maria Cliff - Rolling Stock Executive for East West Rail - writes about jobs in rail and her unique route to success in the rail industry.

-Spending time in a prison as a family support worker and a Japanese classroom as a language assistant may not be the most typical routes into the rail industry but they worked for me.
+Spending time in a prison as a family support worker and a Japanese classroom as a language assistant may not be the most typical routes to a job in rail but they worked for me.

 This month, I spoke at a panel event organised by Young Rail Professionals set up to reinforce the multiple ways you can build a career in rail.
 We should all be shouting about the brilliant opportunities available – as well as defusing a few urban myths along the way.

-My story is that seven years after joining the industry, I’m responsible for delivery of the rolling stock (trains) for the new railway being delivered between Oxford and Cambridge.
+My story is that seven years after joining the industry, I’m responsible for delivery of the rolling stock (trains) for the new railway being delivered from Oxford to Cambridge.

 After joining a graduate scheme with First Group, I’ve worked across lots of different departments and done the training as a frontline crew member – as a guard, revenue protection inspector and station dispatcher.